rovitotv/DigitalFreedomWithRaspberryPI/web.md

 have your readers have to suffer through advertisements.
 Not only will your blog be advertisement free but you will have massive amounts of storage space and no file limits for media files.
-The only file size limitation you will have is based on how much storage space you can install on your Raspberry PI.
+The only file size limitation you will have is based on how much storage space you can install on your Raspberry Pi.

 ## Apache Web Server